PeterTh/GameManipTutorial/README.md

 ## A Reference Run of Renderdoc
 To gain an understanding of how the game performs its rendering, we will run it from within Renderdoc and *capture a frame*.
 This will allow us to investigate everything that happens which is related to rendering that particular frame.
-To do so, we need to point Renderdocat the game executable and launch it:
+To do so, we need to point Renderdoc at the game executable and launch it:
 ![Image](img/01_renderdoc_capture.png?raw=true)
 Then, in-game, we move to a location which should be a good place to judge the effect we want to manipulate, and capture a frame by pressing F12 (Renderdoc should show an in-game overlay which informs us of this shortcut).
 After exiting the game, Renderdoc will automatically load and show us the framedump in replay mode:
 ![Image](img/02_renderdoc_ao_pass.png?raw=true)